Tracing and Reversing Edits in LLMs: Tracing Edits

-\paragraph{Results.} The results in Fig.~\ref{fig:inferring_edits} shows that the edited object can be generated with high accuracy (99\% for the GPT-models and $>97\%$ for LLAMA3), when training a layer up to the layer containing the edited matrix.
+\paragraph{Results.} The results in Fig.~\ref{fig:inferring_edits} show that the edited object can be generated with high accuracy (99\% for the GPT-models and $>97\%$ for LLAMA3 on CounterFact), when training a layer up to the layer containing the edited matrix.
 Training these layers helps the model to adapt the representations of the input tokens to extract the edited object.
 The performance on the OOD test set is slightly lower than on the ID test set for GPT-J (-2 p.p.) and LLAMA3 (-3 p.p.).
-We believe the high performance is mainly due to the model overfitting to the edited objects~\citep{zhang2025uncovering}, i.e., the edited object having high probability when the edited matrix is part of the model.
+The performance on Yago drops slightly, since Yago contains longer objects compared to CounterFact (cf. Tab.~\ref{tab:used_relations}).
+We attribute the high performance mainly to the model overfitting to the edited objects~\citep{zhang2025uncovering}, i.e., the edited object having overly high probability after editing.
 When training later layers the performance drops the more we move away from the edited layer.
+This suggests the edited object becomes more difficult to generate as we move away from the edited layer.

+Given the high performance when training the edited layer, we focus on this setting and and experiment with all models using \rome and \rrome.
+We run each combination (editing method and model) with 5 random seeds.
+The results in Tab.~\ref{tab:infer_all} show high and stable performance with both \rome and \rrome and across all models.
+For example, the in-domain accuracy is $> 88\%$ and the OOD accuracy $> 85\%$.
+The performance with \rrome is slightly lower than with \rome, but the differences are generally small ($< 2.7$ p.p.).

 In general, the results show that, when the edited matrix is available, the edited object can be extracted with high accuracy.
-Our method provides direct information about the edit (the edited object $o'$), and can be combined with information about the relation (cf. Sec.~\ref{sec:pred}) to reconstruct the edit more completely.
+Our method provides direct information about the edit (the edited object $o'$) with strong generalization, and can be combined with information about the relation (cf. App.~\ref{sec:pred}) to reconstruct the edited fact.
+We show that \editscope can generalize to other KEs in App.~\ref{app:tracing}